 What can you expect?

-If ever you wanted to know more about your military ancestors then Fold3 is a site that you need to check out.
-Whether your ancestor served in the American, British, Australian or New Zealand forces then you have come to the right place.
+If you want to know more about your military ancestors then Fold3 is a site that you can check out.
+Whether your ancestor served in the American, British, Australian, or New Zealand forces then you have come to the right place.

-All of this information comes in the form of digitized images and currently there are over 500 million images in the collection.
+All of this information comes in the form of digitized images and currently, there are over 590 million images in the collection.
 No, that is not a typo.

 Also, there are about 2 million images added every month to the site.